-If you have suffered an injury in or around a swimming pool and believe another party is at fault, you should explore your legal options.
+If you've suffered an injury in or around a swimming pool and believe another party is at fault, you should explore your legal options.
 Pool injuries can be quite traumatic or even fatal, and you may be entitled to damages that cover lost wages, hospital costs, rehabilitation, and future medical care.
-Contact a local attorney for a free initial claim review to learn how they can help you seek compensation from the negligent party.
+Contact a local injury law attorney to learn how they can help you seek compensation from the negligent party.